 Photography is the perfect creative expression and embodiment of that pendulum swing.
-Some shots are planned ahead of time and well thought-out, but the majority of the work I do is solely determined by the moment itself.
+Some shots are planned ahead of time and well thought-out, but ultimately the work is solely determined by the moment itself.
 Capturing an image involves being present with what’s happening and to stay present within myself to really see it.

 For me, there's a feeling in photography which mimics the "call and response" of old-time music.
 I am hearing the call of the experience and person I’m with and am responding to it with my camera.
 Photography is the ultimate collaboration with humanity.
 I feel extremely honored to do what I do.